yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Motorola/SBG900E.rst

 == Opening the Case ==

-Just one torx in upper-corner of the back (near the antenna).
-Two clips in bottom under the adhesive label.
+Just one torx in the upper corner of the back (near the antenna).
+Two clips in the bottom under an adhesive label.
 In addition, the labeling of the LEDS is adhesively attached.
-You may either cut the adhesives or remove them (I used the latter
+You may either cut the adhesives or remove them (I used the latter alternative).

 == Ethernet Access ==

 Standard firmware provides configuration interface using HTTP.
-Currently, there exists no known way to break into the device/os through it.
+Currently, there exists no known way to break into the device/OS through it.

 == Serial Access ==